Seidelmann 24

-The design was built by Seidelmann Yachts in the United States and Paceship Yachts in Canada, starting in 1981.
+The Seidelmann 24, sometimes called the Seidelmann 24-1, is a recreational keelboat built by Seidelmann Yachts in the United States, starting in 1981.
 A total of 38 boats were completed, but it is now out of production.

 Design

-The Seidelmann 24 is a racing keelboat, built predominantly of fiberglass, with wood trim.
+Designed by Bob Seidelmann, Bruce Kirby and W. Ross, the Seidelmann 24 is built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig, a raked stem, a reverse transom, a transom-hung rudder controlled by a tiller and a fixed stub keel and retractable centerboard.
 It displaces 3000 lb and carries 1100 lb of ballast.

 The boat has a draft of 4.40 ft with the centerboard extended and 1.90 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.
 The boat is normally fitted with a small outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in and two settee berths around a removable table.
 The galley is located amidships on the port side and is equipped with a two-burner alcohol-fired stove, a portable icebox and a stainless steel sink.
 The cabin sole is made from teak and holly.

 The design has a hull speed of 6.07 kn.